Shopify/polaris/polaris.shopify.com/content/design/typography/typography-tokens.md

 ## Token structure

-These semantically routed, composite building blocks include properties such as font size, line height, font weight, letter spacing, and font family, allow for a comprehensive and customizable typographic experience
+These semantically-routed composite building blocks include properties such as font size, line height, font weight, letter spacing, and font family, and allow for a comprehensive and customizable typographic experience.

 ![structure of a semantic token, composed of system, concept, variant, and property values]()